CaraGim/caragim.github.io/_posts/2019-03-14-using-functions.md

 end

 def main
-	 # Copy in your code from your completed
-	 # hello_user Task 1.3 P. Then modify it to
-	 # use the code in my_functions.
-   # use read_string for all strings (this will
-   # remove all whitespace)
    name = read_string( "Please enter your name: ")
    displayPrompt = printAnswer("Your name is: ",name)
    name = read_string("what is your family name:  ")